 [CLICK HERE to read the article, "4 Critical Skills Your Child Needs to Develop before Inheriting Your Money," at Forbes, Sept.
 15, 2014.]

 Perhaps many of us do trade a taut belly, balance and quick reflexes for life’s wisdom.
 When you think about this in totality — and on a good day — it may seem a fair trade.
 In return, we share our time-worn insights with others, generally younger people who believe they hold the world on a string.
 Who is the wiser?

-[CLICK HERE to read the article, "How to Read the Jobs Report Like a Pro," from CNN Money, accessed Sept.
-5, 2014.]
+[CLICK HERE to read the article, "How to Become Rich, and 24 Other Insights from Warren Buffett," at Money, accessed Oct.
+3, 2014.]